NishantDas0079/Wine-Quality-Predictor/README.md

 See `train_model_binary.py` for details (if included).

+# 📊 Interactive Dashboard
+The app includes a dedicated dashboard at /dashboard with four interactive Plotly charts:

+Alcohol Distribution by Quality and Wine Type – box plots showing how alcohol content differs between acceptable/not acceptable wines for red and white.

+Feature Correlation Heatmap – visualises correlations among all physicochemical features.

+Feature Importance – displays the most influential features according to the trained Random Forest model.

+Quality Distribution by Wine Type – bar chart comparing the proportion of acceptable vs. not acceptable wines for red and white.

 ## 📈 Performance

 The model was evaluated on a held-out test set (20% of the data, stratified by class).
 Below are the detailed metrics: